tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 #### Wie sollen wir umgehen mit Content Shifting?

-1. Zuerst müssen wir akzeptieren, dass 'Content Shifting' passiert.
-Ob wir als Content-Schaffende das wollen oder nicht.
+1. 'Content Shifting' ist ein Fakt.
+Als Inhaltsschaffende müssen wir dies akzeptieren, ob wir das wollen oder nicht.
 2. Innovation statt Protektionismus: Unternehmen müssen in Inhalte investieren, die besser sind, als die der Konkurrenz.
-Inhalte sind wirksam, wenn sie in Konsumierenden in Erinnerung bleiben.
+Inhalte sind wirksam, wenn sie Konsumierenden in Erinnerung bleiben.

-Besonders wichtig dabei ist, dass Firmen nicht nur ein Corporate Design haben, sondern auch ihre Corporate Voice pflegen:
+Wichtig ist deshalb, dass Firmen nicht nur ein Corporate Design haben, sondern auch ihre Corporate Voice pflegen:

 > Great content is memorable, and being memorable is about more than your URL.
 It's about your voice, your message, and your ability to help others.

 Bürokratische Formulierungen und schwerfällige Satzkonstruktionen sind Leseblocker.
 Stattdessen muss auch die Unternehmenskommunikation die Sprache der Kundschaft sprechen lernen.
 Und: Sie muss mit ihrer Kundschaft interagieren.

-> If your organization is obsessed with broadcasting its message--rather than allowing customers to deine their own experiences--then you're only going to get more uncomfortable as the future unfolds.
+> If your organization is obsessed with broadcasting its message--rather than allowing customers to define their own experiences--then you're only going to get more uncomfortable as the future unfolds.

 ### SEO: Suchmaschinen werden zur eigentlichen Ersatz-Navigation

-Der zweite Grund für modulare Inhalte liegt darin, dass sich Module beliebig neu zusammensetzen lassen.
-Damit lassen sich mit sehr wenig Aufwand sogenannte 'Content Hubs' erstellen: Ein 'Content Hub' fasst Inhalte zu einem bestimmten Thema zusammen.
+Der zweite Grund für modulare Inhalte liegt in ihrer Wiederverwendbarkeit.
+Aus Inhalts-Modulen lassen sich mit sehr wenig Aufwand sogenannte 'Content Hubs' erstellen: Ein 'Content Hub' fasst Inhalte zu einem bestimmten Thema zusammen.

 > Content Hubs: not only can this sort of hubs help users find things in the way they want, [...] but they can also help you gain more traction with search engines.